Intercontinental Real Estate Corporation

-Today, Intercontinental manages a portfolio in excess of $4 billion for its clients.
+Today, Intercontinental manages a portfolio of over $4 billion for its clients.
 The Intercontinental portfolio is diversified both by robust property mix and by geography.
 Fund strategies actively seek opportunities to invest in both Core and Core-Plus properties, as well as in Value-Add operating properties and development projects.

-In December 2019, Intercontinental Real Estate Corporation has bought its first commercial office asset at the Roosevelt Commons, Seattle for $157m, on behalf of one of its controlled funds.
+In December 2019, Intercontinental Real Estate Corporation bought its first commercial office asset at the Roosevelt Commons, Seattle for $157m, on behalf of one of its controlled funds.